keybase/book-content/00-getting_started/01-privacy.md

 The gist is that Keybase won’t sell or rent your data or content for any reason.
 Again, we can’t even access it.
 And, we’ll never rely on ads for revenue.
 Eventually, we may charge for special features for larger corporations.
 (But individual and existing accounts will always be free.)

 #### Your data is secure
 It may seem strange, but you won’t be asked to create a password when you set up your account.
-The cryptography Keybase uses is exponentially more secure than passwords.
+The cryptography Keybase uses is significantly more secure than passwords.
 Learn more in [Security](/getting-started/security).

 ### Some of your info is public
 Public-key cryptography ensures that private info stays private on Keybase.
 But public-key cryptography works best when public keys are, well, public.
 (Learn more in [Security](getting-started/security).)